nick-prendergast/test-assignment-financing-v1.7/README.md

 * persisting of the financing results;
 * appropriate logging of financing process for observability;
 * tests verifying that your solution is correct;
-* any documentation you think is necessary for your solution.
+* any documentation you think is necessary for your solution;
 * results of performance testing.
-On typical quad-core x86-64 workstation, we expect to process 10,000 unpaid invoices in under 30 seconds, even when the database holds over 1,000,000 previously financed invoices
+On typical quad-core x86-64 workstation, we expect to process 10,000 unpaid invoices in under 30 seconds, even when the database holds over 1,000,000 previously financed invoices;
-* in case any functional or non-functional requirement are not achieved due to lack of time, provide textual explanation of further steps to explore and implement
+* in case any functional or non-functional requirement are not achieved due to lack of time, provide textual explanation of further steps to explore and implement.

 ## Glossary